 Signage at the Bullis Savage View Farm in Grand Isle, Vermont serves as a construction sign and an educational description of the development process for passersby and the school children next door.

-Following a variety of unexpected events including a farm ownership change, permitting delays, noise studies to benefit the farm’s neighbors and potential changes in Washington DC that might have impacted grants and incentives, the Bullis Savage View Farm will welcome equipment components in March/April 2026.
+Following a variety of unexpected events including farm ownership change, permitting delays, noise studies and potential changes in Washington DC that would impact grants and incentives, the Bullis Savage View Farm welcomed its first digester components in April 2026.
+(Agricultural Digesters CEO Jim Muir discussed current challenges with a leading media outlet, Compass Vermont.)

 A digester provides many new revenue streams to a farm.
 It no longer needs to depend on the fluctuating price of milk to survive.